The Woolf Quarterly Team:

 Originally from Wales, she now lives in Switzerland with her husband and dogs.

-Co-founder of The Woolf Quarterly and WriteCon, Libby is a novelist and award-winning short story writer who has written, produced and reviewed narrative media (radio, film, TV, gaming, digital and print publishing) for 20+ years.
+Co-founder of The Woolf Quarterly and WriteCon, Libby O’Loghlin is a novelist and prize-winning short story writer who has written, produced and reviewed narrative media (radio, film, TV, gaming, digital and print publishing) for 20+ years.
+In 2015, her debut novel was longlisted for the Bath Children’s Novel Award.

-A native Australian, Libby now lives in Switzerland.
+A native Australian, Libby now lives in Switzerland and works as a writing and narrative coach and advisor.

 Lindsey Grant is an American writer and editor who has been living in Switzerland since 2013.